 Strengthening Self-Regulation through Self-Compassion: how to create peace, patience and less overwhelm

-In this virtual workshop hosted by the BC Council for Families, we will review some of the myths about self-compassion in order to help us define what it truly means.
+In this virtual workshop hosted by BC Council for Families, we will review some of the myths about self-compassion in order to help us define what it truly means.
 We will then introduce the three pillars of self-compassion: mindfulness, common humanity, and kindness.

 Learning Objectives: